Milwaukee Women's Center

 Joining a comprehensive human services agency allowed the Milwaukee Women’s Center to further expand its menu of services to help people meet their basic needs, including safety in their own homes and relationships.

 The Milwaukee Women’s Center’s clients are, by majority, racial and ethnic minorities who have very low or no income, and who reside in Milwaukee County.
-A demographic break-down is as follows:
+Here's who we served in 2016:

-• 85% live near or below the Federal poverty level
+• Almost all live near or below the federal poverty level

 See for Yourself